PPOL 5203 - Data Science I: Foundations

 How do I use these sophisticated models?

-• use pre-trained models (transfer learning) available on the web.
+• use pre-trained models available on the web (Google Perspective)

-• use pre-trained word embeddings, fine tune the model (retrain with new data), and improve the performance
+• use pre-trained transformers, fine tune the model (retrain with new data), and improve the performance of the models

-• outsource tasks for generative models through prompting via APIs.
+• Or outsource tasks for generative models through prompting via APIs.